 CRICOS code: 0101547

 This course is delivered over 62 weeks of full time study at 20 hours per week of scheduled class time at the Cambridge Academy of English training facility and in a fully-equipped training kitchen facility.
-This includes eight weeks holidays.
+This includes six weeks holidays.

 |Weeks||Hours per week|